 Below is a continent-by-continent ranking of countries which are winning the employee engagement “race”.

 Latin America’s Employee Engagement level seems to have stayed flat.
 In fact, engagement declined in some markets (in countries such as Brazil, Colombia or Peru) while others drastically improved (Costa Rica or the Dominican Republic).

 Each of Africa’s largest economies (South Africa, Nigeria, Morocco and Egypt) experienced the most significant surge in Employee Engagement.
 It’s worth mentioning since the evolution is pretty impressive: from 51% of employees engaged in 2012, Africa went up to 66% in 2017.

 Employee Engagement in the Asia Pacific region (APAC) increased in 2017 thanks to the region’s largest countries (China, India and Japan).

 4. North America

-Employee Engagement levels in the U.S. remained at 64% in 2017, indicating a steady trend influenced by a favorable economic context.
+Employee Engagement levels in the U.S. remained at 64% in 2017, indicating a steady trend influenced by a favourable economic context.
 However, Canada’s level of Employee Engagement shows signs of potential trouble, although the decline was not significant.
 But when it comes to the factors of high Employee Engagement, 11 dimensions fell out of 16!